From traditional

 3. Pumpkin pie is not a thing in France

 France is known for its wide range of pastries, pies and tarts.
-However, the concept of eating a sweet pumpkin pie might be unexpected to a French person who is more accustomed to using pumpkins in savoury dishes such as soups.
+However, the concept of eating a sweet pumpkin pie is usually unexpected to a French person who is more accustomed to using pumpkins in savoury dishes such as soups.

-One of the aspects of pumpkin pie that some of my French friends have told me they don’t like is that the texture, taste, and spices don’t go well together.
-Pumpkin pie typically has certain
+One of the aspects of pumpkin pie that most of my French friends have told me they don’t like is that the texture, taste, and spices don’t go well together.

 4. Picking up a drumstick with your fingers (mon dieu)